rotundasoftware/modui-base/README.md

 ModuiBase is a simple view class inspired by and based on Backbone.View.
 It honors Backbone's minimalist spirit while providing a few bits of extra structure so that complex web interfaces can be implemented by breaking functionality down into small, encapsulated components.

-Rotunda uses ModuiBase as the foundation for an expansive suite of proprietary interface components.
+Rotunda Software maintains ModuiBase and uses it as the foundation of an expansive suite of application agnostic proprietary interface components such as buttons, fields, dropdowns, dialogs, popups, etc. All of our application specific views also decend from ModuiBase.

 To use ModuiBase, extend it as you would with Backbone.View.
 Please see the [Backbone documentation](https://backbonejs.org/#View) for prerequisite understanding of Backbone.View.